Constraints on DBI dark energy with chameleon mechanism: Results

-Figure \ref{fig:cosmo_with} presents the one-dimensional and two-dimensional triangular plots of the posterior distributions for $H_0, w_b h^2, \Omega_0, r_d$ as derived from our analysis.
+Figure \ref{fig:cosmo_with} presents the one-dimensional and two-dimensional triangular plots of the posterior distributions for $H_0, \Omega_m, \Omega_b$ as derived from our analysis.
 The posterior corresponding to the \textit{\setone} data set is illustrated in red, the \textit{\settwo} in blue, and the \textit{\setthree} in green.
-This figure demonstrates the remarkable consistency of the posteriors across the different data sets.
 Meanwhile, Figure \ref{fig:model_with} displays the constraints for the model parameters $\eta, \beta, m_0, m_1$.
-Contrary to the previous case, in this scenario of the DBI field with the chameleon mechanism, there is a lower bound on the throat parameter ($\eta$).
-For this case $0 \leq \eta $.
-The chameleon coupling parameter $\beta$ is constrained from above, and it has to be $\beta \leq 0$.
-Contrary to the previous case, here we do not find any constraint on the scalar field parameters $m_0$ and $m_1$.
-For all three data combinations used here, the $\Delta \chi^{2} < 0 $ for this model when comparing with the $\Lambda$CDM model.
-For the \setone combination, it is $\Delta \chi^{2} = -21.939 $, for the \settwo $\Delta \chi^{2} = -22.382 $ and for the \setthree $\Delta \chi^{2} = -20.869 $.
-The calculation of the $\Delta$AIC shows a strong preference for this model for the last two data combinations, whereas the first data combination shows moderate preference for this model.
+Similar to the previous case, in this scenario of the DBI field with the chameleon mechanism, there is a lower bound on the throat parameter ($\eta$).
+The chameleon coupling parameter $\beta$ is constrained from above, with $\beta \lesssim -0.14$ at approximately the $3\sigma$ confidence level for all three data sets.
+Similar to the previous case, the scalar field parameter $m_0$ is subject to an upper bound, while $m_1 \simeq 0$ for all three data sets.